Nord Stream 2: US announces more sanctions over pipeline | DW | 22.11.2021

 The sanctions against Transadria come as part of a required report to Congress to take action against the pipeline.

-The US along with Eastern European states like Ukraine and Poland believe Nord Stream 2 will give Russia a stronger say in regional politics which is against their interests.
+The US, Ukraine and several EU states have voiced concern that Nord Stream 2 will give Russia increased influence in regional politics and pose a risk to Europe's energy security.

 "Even as the administration continues to oppose the Nord Stream 2 pipeline, including via our sanctions, we continue to work with Germany and other allies and partners to reduce the risks posed by the pipeline," Blinken said in Monday's statement.

-The decision could amount to another setback for the controversial pipeline that has been waiting to become operational for almost a year.

-Germany's Federal Network Agency said the pipeline operator said the project would continue to remain to be stalled "until the main assets and human resources have been transferred to the subsidiary," German officials said.
+Germany's Federal Network Agency said the project would continue to remain stalled until the Swiss company's "main assets and human resources have been transferred to the subsidiary."

-The administrative delay could stall the start of the pipeline's operation until mid-2022, experts believe.
+The administrative delay could further stall the start until mid-2022, experts believe.